projectacrn/acrn-hypervisor/doc/getting-started/rt_industry_ubuntu.rst

    a.
 Select the ``/dev/nvme0n1`` partition, not ``/dev/sda``.
    b.
 Select ``/dev/nvme0n1`` **FORESEE 256GB SSD** as the device for the
-      boot loader installation.
-Note that the label depends on the on the NVMe disk used.
+      bootloader installation.
+Note that the label depends on the NVMe disk used.

 #.
 Complete the Ubuntu installation and reboot the system.